Rexman17/mod1-codeChallengeReview/README.md

 #### Build out the following methods on the `Flight` class

 - `Flight#airline`
-  - returns the startup object for that given funding round
+  - returns the airline object for that given funding round
-  - Once a funding round is created, I should not be able to change the airline
+  - Once a flight is created, I should not be able to change the airline
 - `Flight#airport`
-  - returns the venture capitalist object for that given funding round
+  - returns the airport object for that given funding round
-  - Once a funding round is created, I should not be able to change the airport
+  - Once a flight  is created, I should not be able to change the airport
 - `Flight#origin`
-  - returns a **string** that is the city from which the flight leaves Series C, etc.
+  - returns a **string** that is the city from which the flight leaves

 - `Flight#destination`
   - returns a **string** that is the city where the flight lands